lahoffm/aclu-bail-reform/CONTRIBUTING.md

-# Current priorities
+# Current priorities & timeline

 We are using **Python 3.6**.

 Priority #1 is writing webscrapers for each county, so we can collect daily jail data and dump to database.

-We can always work on ETL and visualization later, once we have a couple months of data.
+**Current goal is to start daily data collection for 4 or more counties by November 1.**

-# Project timeline
+We can work on ETL and visualization later once we have some data.

-ACLU said they will start lobbying at the next GA state legislative session starting Jan 2018.
-Ideally we would have something useful for them at that time.
+ACLU will lobby at next GA state legislative session starting Jan 2018.
+Ideally we will have something useful for them by then.
 But their bail reform project will be ongoing beyond then.

 # CSV file format for webscrapers **(TENTATIVE - I welcome suggestions.
 Please submit pull request with your changes to this format)**